dirien/stop-building-portals-start-building-conversations/slides/slides.md

 <div class="opacity-80 [&_ul]:list-disc [&_ul]:pl-6 [&_li]:!text-[1.05rem] [&_li]:!leading-[1.5] [&_li]:!my-2">

-- The same MCP App UI runs in your internal dashboard, not just Claude
+- The same MCP App UI runs in any of your internal portal, not just Claude Desktop
-- Tool progress and shared state stay in sync as the user interacts
 - Swap the agent backend without rewriting the UI
 - Works with LangChain, Mastra, PydanticAI, Agno, and the major clouds